-It’s really a nice good-looking guy, with a simplified user interface that only has 4 tabs at top, identified as Graph, Firewall, Usage, Alerts.
+It’s really a good-looking guy, with a simplified user interface that only has 4 tabs at the top, identified as Graph, Usage, Things, Firewall, and Alerts.
 Very well-organized, and easy to figure out.

-GlassWire is a very neat network tool with loads of features that provides not only real-time network traffic monitoring but also internet security with built-in firewall capabilities.
+GlassWire is a very neat network tool with loads of features that provides real-time network traffic monitoring as well as internet security with built-in firewall capabilities.

 Graph tab displays the network traffic in real-time.
 You can switch the view between Apps and Traffic mode, or simply select to view in all mode.
-You can also take screenshot on a specific time frame and save it onto your computer, acting like a Network Time Machine.
+You can also take a screenshot at a specific time frame and save it onto your computer, acting like a Network Time Machine.